apt update -y && apt install net-tools -y

 The options used are as follows:

--n -> It lists the entry which does not convert the port number to the port name.
+-n -> It lists the entry that does not convert the port number to the port name.

--p -> It shows the entry which does not resolve the hostname and shows numerical addresses.
+-p -> It shows the entry that does not resolve the hostname and shows numerical addresses.

 -iTCP -sTCP:LISTEN -> It shows only network files with TCP state LISTEN.